braek/braek.github.io/_drafts/install.md

 ### Check Raspbian version

-First, make sure that you are using the correct version of Raspbian: for this tutorial I'm using **Raspbian Jessie.** I don't garantuee that the same stuff will work on lower or higher versions of Raspbian.
+First, make sure that you are using the correct version of Raspbian: for this tutorial I'm using **Raspbian Jessie.** I don't guarantee that the same stuff will work on lower or higher versions of Raspbian.

 You can check the Raspbian version with this command: